-Human Rights Commissions have been established in some countries and have the power to investigate, conduct research and pursue legal cases.
-Additionally, Green Benches can provide technical legal expertise to address environmental cases, and to ensure that such cases are dealt with in a timely manner.
+Specifically, these institutions can also act to improve implementation of court decisions - and of penalties associated with cases of environmental harm to be stronger deterrents.
+Independent Human Rights Commissions have been established in some countries and have the power to investigate, conduct research and pursue legal cases.
+Additionally Green Benches can provide the technical legal expertise to address environmental cases, and to ensure that such cases are dealt with in a timely manner.

 The nature of environmental cases also requires new mechanisms for settling disputes.
-Alternative dispute resolution (ADR) mechanisms, which can operate outside formal state and judicial processes, provide the potential to reach conclusions without going through the lengthy and expensive formal legal process.
-The options for the structure and function of ADR are diverse, but each provides a more approachable process than litigation.
-However, in order for ADR to operate successfully and serve the interests of the general public (and in particular the poor and disadvantaged), the playing field needs to be reasonably level.
+Alternative Dispute Resolution (ADR) mechanisms, which can operate outside formal state and judicial processes, provide the potential to reach conclusions without going through the lengthy and expensive formal legal process.
+There options for the structure and function of ADR are diverse, but each provides a more approachable process than litigation.
+However, in order for ADR to operate successfully and serve the interests of the general public (and in particular the poor and disadvantaged) the playing field needs to be reasonably level.
 This is not always possible, and in many cases more likely under formal judicial processes.

-There needs to be greater transparency at the scoping stage where decisions are taken on the terms of reference for a development project and on the question of whether to require a project proponent to submit an initial environmental examination (IEE) or an environmental impact assessment (EIA).
+There need to be greater transparency at the scoping stage where decisions are taken on the terms of reference for a development project and on the question of whether to require a project proponent to submit an Initial Environmental Examination (IEE) or an Environmental Impact Assessment (EIA).

-3.5.
-Capacity Building
+4.3.5 Capacity building

 Knowledge and proper understanding of the full cycle of participatory process should be enhanced among state officials, civil society, and the general public.
 This could be done by giving staff of relevant state agencies trainings and guidelines regarding principles and methods on facilitating public participation and providing official information for public.
-When applicable, such trainings and guidelines should also be provided to civil society organisations to have them further support people in accessing right in environmental matters.
+When applicable, such trainings and guidelines should also be provided to civil society organizations to have them further support the people in accessing right in environmental matters.
 The budget to be allocated for capacity enhancement is something that the state should pay attention to and take action more seriously.

-The media is an actor who has strong potentials in promoting environmental governance because they have access to information that is unavailable to the public, and they can help reducing limitation on vernacular language by translating it to layman language in simpler formats.
+The media is an actor who has strong potentials in promoting environmental governance because they have access to information that is unavailable to the public and they can help reducing limitation on vernacular language by translating it to layman language in simpler formats.
 It is important to raise awareness of the media about rights of public access and role of NGOs in environmental governance, and to establish a NGOs-media partnership to multiply the power of civil society by engaging a society critical mass of stakeholders to work towards a significant improvement in environmental governance issues.

-The private sector could be another actor who helps advance access to information.
-There is also a need to engage private sector in promoting environmental governance issues to be more open, transparent, and to foster access rights.
-To ensure that alliances among government officials, businesses and citizens will enhance commonalities and avoid conflict of interest, specific criteria should be set through corporate social responsibility (CSR) based strategy, Global Compact principles (human rights, labor, anticorruption and environment) and their participation in multi-stakeholder activities.
+Private sector could be another actor who helps advance access to information (i.e. government, spending, regulation, finance).
+There is also a need to engage private sector in promoting environmental governance issues to change it behavior to be more open, transparent, and to foster access rights.
+To ensure that alliances among government officials, businesses and citizens will enhance commonalities and avoid conflict of interest, specific criteria should be set through Corporate Social Responsibility (CSR) based strategy, Global Compact principles (human rights, labor, anticorruption and environment) and their participation in multi-stakeholder activities.